wcarhart/lurker/README.md

 Available commands:
-  help        - show this help menu read <ID>   - open the comment thread for post ID open <ID>   - open the URL for the post ID in your default browser smoosh <ID> - (beta) summarize an article for post ID via smoosh (see https://github.com/wcarhart/smoosh)
+  help        - show this help menu read <ID>   - open the comment thread for post ID open <ID>   - open the URL for the post ID in your default browser (only available on macOS) copy <ID>   - copy the URL for the post ID to the clipboard (only available on macOS) hack <ID>   - open the Hacker News link for the post ID in your default browser (only available on macOS)
   <ID>        - get info for post ID
-  more        - show the next 10 posts (up to 500) less        - show the previous 10 posts back        - show the previous list of posts again clear       - clear the screen exit        - quit Lurker
+  more        - show the next 10 posts (up to 500) less        - show the previous 10 posts back        - show the previous list of posts again clear       - clear the screen exit        - quit lurker
 ```